Protecting Yourself When Cleaning Your Home

 For personal protection during clean-up, wear rubber gloves and other protective clothing.
 Avoid direct skin contact with contaminated material.
 Practice good personal hygiene (i.e. wash hands before eating or smoking) and change outer clothing before entering a "clean" residence.

-If you think that your well may be affected by chemicals such as furnace oil, gasoline or agricultural chemicals, you should not use water from the well for any purpose whatsoever – even if it has been boiled.
-You should contact the nearest Regional office of the Department of Environment and Local Government at (506) 453-2690 for further information or visit their website.
+- If your well water has a persistant odour or discolouration even after letting the water run, and/or you think that your well may be affected by chemicals such as furnace oil, gasoline or agricultural chemicals, do not use your well water for any purpose whatsoever – even if it has been boiled.
+If this is the case, you should contact the nearest Regional office of the Department of Environment and Local Government at (506) 453-2690 for further information or visit their website.

 Mould and Mildew